JeffGainsNGames/MP1-New-Path/readme.md

 ### Overview

 This hack is a 1st attempt to test my romhacking capabilities and route design.
+I was a beginner at tricks when I came up with this so it should be completable by all.
+Some tricks however might reward some players with shiny missiles!!
+And it is rather linear, yes.

 This hack includes some unique item locations (nothing hard required is hidden/hard to find but I suggest you look around *cough cough main quarry*), water changes, and new objects added to support the route.

 The path created is intentional and any use of OoB is discouraged.
 Warp to start is also disabled as it shouldn't be needed.

 Expected completion time: 2-4hrs